 Since day one, I have been keeping an online diary of my blog growth in order to help and encourage new bloggers who are wondering what to expect as the months of hard work rage on.

-In other words, it holds me accountable and helps remind me of why I started a blog in the first place.
+Keeping a detailed blog income report hold me accountable as to why I started a blog in the first place.

 Travel Blog Income Report: 8-Month Site Stats